codacy/codacy-rubocop/docs/description/Style_ParallelAssignment.md

 Checks for simple usages of parallel assignment.
+Parallel assignment is less readable than individual assignments and makes it harder to follow what each variable is being set to.

 This will only complain when the number of variables being assigned matched the number of assigning variables.